The application process.

 In order to submit your application you will need to have 2 references.
 It is vital that you choose individuals who know you well enough to highlight your potential as a teacher and you should make them aware that you cannot submit your application until the references have been written.
 If you have been in education in the last 5 years you should provide an academic reference, your second reference should be a professional reference.

-References must include a sentence stating that they know of no reasons why you should not be suitable to work with children or vulnerable adults and that they know of no disciplinary action in progress or proposed.
+References should indicate that they know of no reasons why you should not be suitable to work with children or vulnerable adults and that they know of no disciplinary action in progress or proposed.

 Submit a UCAS application.